ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 | ---------------------------------------- | --------------------------------------- |
 | ![](img/examples/code-action-before.png) | ![](img/examples/code-action-after.png) |

-This code-action is powered by [curies.rs](https://github.com/biopragmatics/curies.rs).
+This code action is powered by [curies.rs](https://github.com/biopragmatics/curies.rs).

 ### Completion Suggestions
 The key feature for a SPARQL language server is, in my opinion, code-completion.
-Here the editor provides suggestions to the user.
+Here, the editor provides suggestions to the user.
-In SPARQL this is not just a convenience.
-Without smart completion suggestions a user has to know the ontology by heart.
-Its also a massive efficiency boost for experianced users.
+In SPARQL, this is not just a convenience.
+Without smart completion suggestions, a user has to know the ontology by heart.
+Its also a massive efficiency boost for experienced users.

 Here is a possible structure for completions:

 #### 1. Static

-The simplest kind of completions is just to provide static snippets of keywords or structures to the user.
+The simplest kind of completion is just to provide static snippets of keywords or structures to the user.
-For this just the "Location" of the cursor is relevant, the context of the content of the knowledge-graph does not influence the suggestions.
+For this, just the "location" of the cursor is relevant, the context of the content of the knowledge-graph does not influence the suggestions.

 Here are a few examples i implemented: